For the Pino,

 • 180 grams/ 6,5 oz of melted shortening, warm

 1. For the Pino, always prepare it the day before,

-Add the flour and stir well and adjust the seasoning if necessary.
-Cook two more minutes.
+Add the flour, stir well, and adjust the seasoning if necessary.
+Cook for two more minutes.
 Cool and refrigerate.

 2. For the dough,

 Make a brine with the milk, water, and salt, and stir to dissolve the salt.
 Mix the flour and eggs in a large bowl or a stand mixer with the paddle attachment and mix for a minute to incorporate.

 Add the melted shortening and work a little more.
 At this point, you will see only crumbs.
-To form the dough start adding the brine with the mixer running on low speed until the dough is soft and flexible.
+Add the brine with the mixer to form the dough, running on low speed until the dough is soft and flexible.
 If needed, keep adding water.
-Separate the dough into 20 portions and cover with a moist cloth.
+Separate the dough into 12 or 20 portions and cover with a moist cloth.

 Work each piece individually, rolling until thin, cut in a circle about 7″, and fill with two tablespoons of Pino, a quarter of a hard-boiled egg, olives, and raisins if desired.
 Close by smearing the edge, pressing firmly, and making the folds.
 Brush with an egg wash before baking.